dweekly/docs/pages/apps/supporting-chinese-ad-attribution.md

 To this end, Branch built an Android plugin specifically to capture the IMEI (International Mobile Equipment Identity) of Open Source Android devices.

 !!! warning "NOT COMPATIBLE WITH GOOGLE PLAY"
-	Using this module in apps that are listed on the Play Store can cause the app to removed from the store.
+	Using this module in apps that are listed on the Play Store can cause the app to be removed from the store.

 ## Enabling China Features